narrative-environments/CourseCompendium/Actantiality.md

 **Questions**

 The relationship between actantiality and affordance is central to what actually happens or transpires, between the 'I can' and the 'I did', between potentiality and actuality.
-Might Jerome Bruner's conception of 'agentivity', as a focus on agent and action, and Husserl's notion of 'I cans', as in I can throw, I can calculate, I can judge and so on, contribute to the developmnt of this nexus?
+Might Jerome Bruner's conception of 'agentivity', as a focus on agent and action, and Husserl's notion of 'I cans', as in I can throw, I can calculate, I can judge and so on, contribute to the development of this nexus?

 **References**